oplaner4/spotGame/README.md

 * The goal of this attention game is to determine the moment (as accurately as possible) when a random blinking LED turns on by clicking a button.
 * Button should not be pressed in the 'pause' period when the LED is turned off.
 This is considered a mistake.
 * The first turning on occurs after minimal pause duration.
 * When a player loses or wins the game (depends on the mode), the random blinking LED remains turned on as well as green / red LED which indicates win or loss.
-Arduino board has to be manually resetted.
+Arduino board has to be manually resetted then.

 ### Reach final count correct mode